-- Trophies to the first and second non-affiliated/sponsor teams (based on the aggregate time of the team’s first three runners)
+- Trophies to the first and second sponsor teams (based on the aggregate time of the team’s first three runners)

 The following enduring trophies are also awarded:

-- JJ Award to the fastest unaffiliated runner from Woodbridge and adjoining parishes
+- JJ Award to the fastest unaffiliated runner from Woodbridge and its adjoining parishes

 - Mick Witham Memorial Trophy for the first over 50 unaffiliated male

-- Cherry James Memorial Trophy for the first runner in the F40 age category
+- Cherry James Memorial Trophy for the first female aged between 40 and 44 inclusive

 - Dick Dolan Awards for the fastest male and female teenagers